-At this school you will meet children and young people who love to dance and who dream of standing as professionals on all the world stages.
-Even when the time requirements can sometimes seem overwhelming and one’s body is sore and bruised.
-Here no dream is too big.
+At this school you will meet children and young people who love to dance and who dream of being professionals on all the stages of the world.
+At times requirements seem almost overwhelming and one’s body is sore and bruised.
+But at our school no dream is too big.

-The concentration radiates out of the eyes of the proud young people in the dance studio at the Royal Theater’s Ballet School in Odense.
-It is morning and the 3rd and 4th graders have their daily ballet lessons.
+The concentration radiates from the eyes of the proud young people in the dance studio at the Royal Theatre’s Ballet School in Odense.

-Piano tones sound through the speakers and the children's joints are stretched all the way out to their longest toes.
+The sound of piano in the speakers and the children's joints are stretched all the way out to their longest toes.

 After 1 hour and 15 minutes, the lesson is over.
 The students go to their teacher, and say thank you for the lesson.
 Tomorrow, they will do it all over again.
 All students dance every day.

-Everyone has been through an entrance exam to become a student here.
+Everyone did an entrance exam to become a student here.

 “There is a small handful of students from every grade, which continue into a professional career.
 If we succeed with one classical dancer and two modern dancers per grade, then we have reached our goal, ” explains Inge Fjord.

 The lessons learned in dance and movement follow the students into their academic classes.
-The ballet school’s students have generally good averages in their final examinations, perhaps because concentration is mastered in ballet.
+In general the ballet school’s students averages in their final examinations are very good - perhaps because concentration is mastered in ballet.

-“In Denmark, we should have many more school offers with an aesthetic program for children and young people.
-In our case, we are set in the world to produce dancers, but it could just as well be a school that focused on engineering or robots.
-What young people it could educate, ” adds Inge Fjord.
+“In Denmark, we ought to have a lot more school that offer an aesthetic program for children and young people.
+In our case, we are in it to produce dancers, but it just as well could be a school that focused on engineering or robots.
+Imagine what kind og amazing young people that could educate, ” adds Inge Fjord.

 “Our main objective is to bring an academic education, art, and human development into a higher unity for the young people.
-We want to create whole humans, who can go out into the world and enrich and move it, with what they learned here, ” expresses Inge and continues,
+We want to create human beings, who can go out into the world and enrich and move it forward, using what they learned here, ” expresses Inge and continues,

-"Will they become dancers - we don't know, but if we have done what we can, to guide them to be the best versions of themselves - then we have achieved our goal."
+"Will they become dancers - we don't know, but if we've done all we can, to guide them to be the best versions of themselves - then we have achieved our goal."